tahira2k16/docs/content/get-started/exploring-integrations/github-developer-program.md

 Membership is open to individual developers and companies who have:

 - An integration in production or development using the GitHub API.
-- An email address where GitHub users can contact you for support.
+- An email address where GitHub users can contact you for support
+- A personal or Organization website.